Arab citizens of Israel: Druze

-Most Israeli Druze live in the north of the country and are recognised as a separate community to Arabs.
+Most Israeli Druze reside in the northern part of the country and are officially recognized as a separate religious community with their own courts.
+They maintain Arabic language and culture as integral parts of their identity, and Arabic is their primary language.
 The Galilean Druze and Druze of the Haifa region received Israeli citizenship automatically in 1948.
 After Israel captured the Golan Heights from Syria in 1967 and annexed it to Israel in 1981, the Druze of the Golan Heights were offered full Israeli citizenship under the Golan Heights Law.
 Most declined Israeli citizenship and retain Syrian citizenship and identity and are treated as permanent residents of Israel.
+As of 2011, fewer than 10% of the Druze population in the Golan Heights had accepted Israeli citizenship.

 At the end of 2019, approximately 81% of the Israeli Druze population lived in the Northern District and 19% lived in the Haifa District, and the largest population of Druze were Daliyat al-Karmel and Yirka.
 Israeli Druze live in 19 towns and villages, either singly or mixed with Christians and Muslims, all located on the tops of the mountains in northern Israel (Upper and Lower Galilee and Mount Carmel), including Abu Snan, Beit Jann, Daliyat al-Karmel, Ein al-Asad, Hurfeish, Isfiya, Julis, Kafr Yasif, Kisra-Sumei, Maghar, Peki'in, Rameh, Sajur, Shefa-Amr, Yanuh-Jat, and Yarka.
 There are four remaining Druze villages in the Israeli-annexed portion of the Golan Heights—Majdal Shams, Mas'ade, Buq'ata, and Ein Qiniyye—in which 23,000 Druze live.

 During the British Mandate for Palestine, the Druze did not embrace the rising Arab nationalism of the time or participate in violent confrontations.
-In 1948, many Druze volunteered for the Israeli army and no Druze villages were destroyed or permanently abandoned.
+In 1948, multiple Druze volunteered for the Israeli army and no Druze villages were destroyed or permanently abandoned.
 Since the establishment of the state, the Druze have demonstrated solidarity with Israel and distanced themselves from Arab and Islamic radicalism.
-Druze citizens serve in the Israel Defense Forces.
+Male Druze citizens serve in the Israel Defense Forces.